hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 * complexity of tests
 * lines of code
 * coverage reporting
-* general configuration of karma (e.g. which reporter is used)
+* general configuration of Karma (e.g. which reporter is used)

 With the right setup, test results can be given really fast (less than a second), so seamingly instant for humans.
-In this scenario karma can be classified as liveness level 4 in regard to Tanimoto, since it gives live updates.
+In this scenario Karma can be classified as liveness level 4 in regard to Tanimoto, since it gives live updates.

 *S. L. Tanimoto A perspective on the evolution of live programming Proceedings of the 1st International Workshop on Live Programming, LIVE 2013, 2013, 31-34*

 ### Steady Frame
 <!-- Which activities are designed as steady frames based on the formal definition and how? -->

-If karma is run in the terminal it does not provide any steady frames.
+If Karma is run in the terminal it does not provide any steady frames.
 It simply prints new lines in the terminal for every test run.

 However, if the IDE integration is used (e.g. in intelliJ) windows for test results and coverage report are constantly displayed (as shown in the picutre in section System Boundaries).